This topic describes how to initialize the Optimizely Python SDK in your application.

 sdkKey.
 When the download completes, the SDK instance updates itself to use the downloaded datafile.

-from optimizely import optimizely from optimizely.config_manager import PollingConfigManager sdk_key = '123456' conf_manager = PollingConfigManager( sdk_key = sdk_key, update_interval=10, ) optimizely = optimizely.Optimizely(config_manager=conf_manager)
+from optimizely import optimizely from optimizely.config_manager import PollingConfigManager sdk_key = '123456' conf_manager = PollingConfigManager( sdk_key = sdk_key, update_interval=10, ) optimizely_client = optimizely.Optimizely(config_manager=conf_manager)

 Instantiate using datafile

 You can also instantiate with a hard-coded datafile.
-If you do not pass in an SDK key, the Optimizely Client will not automatically sync newer versions of the datafile.
+If you don't pass in an SDK key, the Optimizely Client will not automatically sync newer versions of the datafile.
 Any time you retrieve an updated datafile, just re-instantiate the same client.

 For simple applications, all you need to provide to instantiate a client is a datafile specifying the project configuration for a given environment.
 For most advanced implementations, you'll want to customize the logger or error handler for your specific requirements.

-from optimizely import optimizely # Instantiate an Optimizely client optimizely = optimizely.Optimizely(datafile)
+from optimizely import optimizely # Instantiate an Optimizely client optimizely_client = optimizely.Optimizely(datafile)

 Enable JSON schema validation